 Happy Friday everyone!
 Before I share today’s wedding I have a special offer for anyone who can make it to Manchester next Friday (7th December) – there are a handful of places left at my modern calligraphy workshop and you can SAVE 10% if you book your places today!
 It’s a festive calligraphy class so lots of fun… it’s for absolute beginners and BRILLIANT for anyone with wedding place names to write or invites to send in 2019!
 Book your places in my Etsy shop if you’d like to come along!

 So today’s wedding… it’s just gorgeous, with so many elegant DIY styling touches.
 Jen & Mick got married on 28th July 2018 at the Granary Estates in Woodditton.
 Jen was a really chilled bride and the wedding was really relaxed and full of smiles all day.
 Jen’s Jenny Packham dress suits her perfectly – she’s absolutely stunning, don’t you think?
 And Mick looks fabulous in a Ted Baker suit with a coral and ivory buttonhole to match Jen’s gorgeous bouquet!
-Images are by lovely Sally at Rose Images, and the venue is The Granary Estates.
+Images are by lovely Sally at Weddings by Sally Rose, and the venue is The Granary Estates.
 Flowers are by Clare Jones Floral Design.

 Our ceremony backdrop was a real labour of love, I hung hundreds of flowers and sprigs of soft ruscus on fishing line from a tree branch and hung it at the top of our ceremony room.
 The first time I saw it finished and hung was when I walked down the aisle!
 I also made the seating plan, favours, photo booth, guest book and confetti.